 As I’ve shared before, for a long time, this kind of vacation didn’t hold much appeal for me.
 I looked at the pros and cons of all-inclusive resorts and saw mostly cons, plus they didn’t fit my vision of myself as a traveler, not a tourist.
 (Ugh, early 20’s me was a travel snob.)
 My perspective changed, however, when M and I decided to spend a long weekend at an all-inclusive resort in the Dominican Republic to celebrate my 30th birthday.
 I won’t say that I was fully converted into an all-inclusive resort fangirl – the following list of pros and cons is very honest and based on my own experience there and elsewhere – but I definitely came to understand the value and appeal of indulging in this sort of vacation.

 If you’re considering traveling to an all-inclusive resort, check out the list below to see if it’s the right choice for you.
-Just as with my pros and cons of cruising, I hope these points will help you visit the tropics in the best way possible!
+I hope these points will help you visit the tropics in the best way possible!

 (Note: some of the links in this article may be affiliate links, which means that I may earn a small commission from your purchase at no additional cost to you.
 Thank you for supporting Full Life, Full Passport!
 You can find the full disclosure here.)